Workshop on Scientific Methods for Understanding Deep Learning

 While deep learning continues to achieve impressive results on an ever-growing range of tasks, our understanding of the principles underlying these successes remains largely limited.
 This problem is usually tackled from a mathematical point of view, aiming to prove rigorous theorems about optimization or generalization errors of standard algorithms, but so far they have been limited to overly-simplified settings.
 The main goal of this workshop is to promote a complementary approach that is centered on the use of the scientific method, which forms hypotheses and designs controlled experiments to test them.
 More specifically, it focuses on empirical analyses of deep networks that can validate or falsify existing theories and assumptions, or answer questions about the success or failure of these models.
 This approach has been largely underexplored, but has great potential to further our understanding of deep learning and to lead to significant progress in both theory and practice.
 The secondary goal of this workshop is to build a community of researchers, currently scattered in several subfields, around the common goal of understanding deep learning through a scientific lens.

-The workshop will be held on December 15th in Vancouver, Canada.
+The workshop will be held on Sunday, December 15th in Meeting rooms 205-207.

 For latest news about the workshop, follow @scifordl on X/Twitter.
 Submit questions for our panelists here.